proudmonkey/AutoWrapper/README.md

 Another good thing about `AutoWrapper` is that logging is already pre-configured. .NET Core apps has built-in logging mechanism by default, and any requests and responses that has been intercepted by the wrapper will be automatically logged (thanks to Dependency Injecton!). .NET Core supports a logging `API` that works with a variety of built-in and third-party logging providers.
 Depending on what supported .NET Core logging provider you use and how you configure the location to log the data (e.g text file, Cloud , etc. ), AutoWrapper will automatically write the logs there for you.

-You can turn off Logging by setting `EnableResponseLogging` and `EnableExceptionLogging` options to `false`.
+You can turn off the default Logging by setting `EnableResponseLogging` and `EnableExceptionLogging` options to `false`.

 For example: